Financial Aid General Information

 Refunds for Overpayment

 A student may request a refund if their account is overpaid.
-Refund requests must be made via jwuLink (Financial tab).
+Refund requests must be made via jwuLink (My Financial Info).
 Once eligibility is determined, refunds can take up to 10 business days for processing.
 The student only needs to request the refund once per academic year; the eligible refund will be processed each semester.
 Students can request their refund be deposited to their personal bank account or may apply for a BankMobile VIBE account.
 If one or both parents applied and were approved for a Federal PLUS loan and did not authorize the release of funds to the student, the refund will be made payable to the borrower and mailed to the address shown on the PLUS application.
-The parent(s) with an approved PLUS loan can authorize the release of the refund to the student in writing with Student Academic & Financial Services and the refund will be processed as requested.
+The parent(s) with an approved PLUS loan can authorize the release of the refund to the student in writing with Student Financial Services and the refund will be processed as requested.
 If a student does not request a refund, the funds will remain on the student’s account until the expiration of that academic year at which time the refund will be processed.